 I left New Mexico with a few pieces of luggage and a cat carrier with Marmalade.
 Zero money and no credit cards.
 And no transportation.
 We were truly homeless and flat broke with really no options.
 The weather was very cold in New Mexico at the time (January of 2017) and I got pneumonia from exposure.

-Through a few loans from a couple of producers I knew, and some business consulting gigs, I was able to somehow pay for a motel room each night for 3 1/2 months while Marmalade and I were on the road back to L.A., 850 miles away.
+Through a few loans from a couple of producers I knew, and some business consulting gigs, I was able to somehow pay for a motel room each night for 3 months (January 2017 to March 2017) while Marmalade and I were on the road back to L.A., 850 miles away.
 We would at times check into a motel and I would be locked out of the room each morning (it was like losing Marmalade again and again each day), while I had to try and raise funds to pay for another night's stay from the motel lobby, with Marmalade locked in the motel room without me.
-At any time I could have lost him.
-But he motivated me to raise the funds needed for both of us in order to survive, just with his presence.
+At any time I could have lost him through a maid cleaning the room or management taking him.
+But Marmalade motivated me to raise the funds needed for both of us in order to survive, just with his presence.
 I would raise the funds each day and be allowed back into our room late each afternoon, by some miracle.
 Marmalade would be so, so happy to see me.
 Laying on the big motel room bed purring away in gratitude and pure contentment.
 We had a running gag where I would hear him purr and say to him: